 Anyway, while I am sure my Homemade Sugar Scrub would work on your lips, this nourishing recipe is something special.

-I got this idea from a blog of a former friend--but her blog is defunct now, so I had to remover her link from this post.
+I got this idea from a blog of a former friend–but her blog is sadly gone now.

 How This Compares to Store Bought Lip Scrubs